The Russia Investigations: Trump On Collision Course With National Security World

 That's where Ohr comes in

-He, unlike the other members of Trump's enemies list, is a current-serving government official.
+He, unlike the other members of Trump's enemies list, is a current government official.
 He so far hasn't spoken out about Trump.
 But because Ohr and his wife Nellie — who worked for the political research shop that commissioned the dossier — have ties with its author, ex-MI6 officer Christopher Steele, the Ohrs can expect to have the next spin over the waterfall in the barrel.

-The Russia investigation can trace its origins back years — to 2015, when Britain's GCHQ intelligence agency detected traffic from the Democratic National Committee's computer networks headed for Russian intelligence systems, or to spring of 2016, when Russian operatives made their first overtures to Trump campaign aides.
+The Russia investigation can trace its origins back years — to 2015, when Britain's GCHQ intelligence agency detected traffic from the Democratic National Committee's computer networks headed for Russian intelligence systems, or to spring 2016, when Russian operatives made their first overtures to Trump campaign aides.

 But the subplot on which Trump and his Republican allies want to focus is the dossier.
 It is the most sensational and the least reliable piece of evidence in the imbroglio, one with unequivocally partisan origins as the product of Democratic opposition research.